Frequently asked questions about Cavity Wall Insulation

 Assuming your neighbour's house is not already insulated, the installation technician will insert a cavity barrier at the party wall line.
 This is usually a length of bristle brush.
 Of course, if the neighbour's house were to be insulated at the same time, the cavity barrier would not be needed.

 There are several different types of insulation available.
 We have chosen Cosytherm Whitewool and Ecobead because they are both highly effective and quick and simple to install.
 Note: Whitewool is often referred to as 'mineral wool'.

 All systems of CWI (Cavity Wall Insulation) have been tested, assessed and approved by the British Board of Agrément (BBA) or the British Standards Institution (BSI).
 All systems have a similar insulation value.
-Whichever system you decide upon, Titan Insulation offer a 25-year GIGA guarantee.
+Whichever system you decide upon, Titan Insulation offer a guarantee.